google/node-sec-roadmap/chapter-7/structured-strings.md

    your own to encourage interoperability.
    If a library defines a type representing a fragment of HTML, use that as long as your operator can uphold the type's contract.
-   For example if the type has a particular security contract ([docs][security contract]), make sure that you preserve that security contract.
+   For example if the type has a particular [security contract][], make sure that you preserve that security contract.
    You may assume that wrapped strings come from a source that upheld the contract.
    Producing a value that doesn't uphold its contract when your inputs do